-We believe you can’t have too many cookbooks, and with the popularity of the Instant Pot pressure cooker growing every day, we decided to pick our favourite top 10 Instant Pot cookbooks to share with you today.
+We believe you can’t have too many cookbooks, and with the popularity of the Instant Pot pressure cooker growing every day, we decided to pick our favorite top 10 Instant Pot cookbooks to share with you today.

-There are two types of cooks in this world: the ones who avoid following recipes at all costs and hope things work out okay, and the ones who follow recipes to a tee to further their skills, find favourites, and learn the ropes.
+There are two types of cooks in this world: the ones who avoid following recipes at all costs and hope things work out okay, and the ones who follow recipes to a tee to further their skills, find favorites and learn the ropes.

 When it comes to cooking with the Instant Pot, it’s not exactly intuitive unless you’ve been cooking with a stove-top pressure cooker for a while.
-Even then, it’s undoubtedly safer to follow recipes where you can expand your skill set while eating really delicious food.
+Even then, it’s undoubtedly safer to follow recipes where you can expand your skillset while eating really delicious food.

 The Internet’s archive is expanding rapidly, but there’s nothing like having a few good cookbooks to lean on when your Google searches aren’t yielding results.
 Besides, there’s just something about having a hard copy handy while building your library.
 We’ve been reviewing cookbooks and featuring recipes from them, but we wanted to share ten essential Instant Pot cookbooks for every taste, dietary preference, and skill level.
 Here are our top choices.